Lazy Luddite Log

 * * * * *

 I'm tired and it took too long to compose this short post.
-It was partly due to a busy time - I just got back from participating in the intervarsity choral festival of Perth 2017.
-But I also feel a bit mentally lethargic now because it feels as if the legacy of those named is fading.
-Taking a stand.
-Acting constructively.
-Thinking rationally.
-Having compassion for those different from us.
-Feeding the imagination.
-Having fun.
-These are things we have to try to hang onto.
+It was partly due to a busy time - I just got back from participating in the Perth intervarsity choral festival.
+But I'm also a bit mentally lethargic now because it feels as if the legacy of those named is fading.
+Taking a stand yet acting constructively.
+Thinking rationally while having compassion for those who find that difficult.
+Feeding the imagination and having fun.
+These are things I will try to hang onto.

 0 Comments: